aheltonsjma/digital-strategy/04_Organizational_Adaptation.md

 **The following are projects initiated or deployed between 2015 and 2017 that exemplify the Organizational Transformation strategy outlined above:**

 * Creation of a Digital Engagement Team — (January 2020)
+* Provide and facilitate on-going access to learning tools and opportunities for staff to cultivate digital skill-sets.
+Many resources exist online for free and professional instruction can also be arranged.

 **The following are anticipated projects that are on-going or will be deployed between 2020-2021 that exemplify the Experiences and Engagement strategy outlined above:**